soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         let colorNumber: number = Color.Green;
         console.log(colorNumber); // 2

         let colorName: string = Color[1];
         console.log(colorName); // Red
         ```

     1. Null and undefined - same as in JavaScript, not very useful on their own.
-They are subtypes of all other types.
-If `strictNullChecks` flag is used during compilation null number will not compile.
+They are subtypes of all other types (i.e. can be assigned to any type).
+If **`strictNullChecks`** flag is used during compilation null number will not compile.

          ```ts
         let u: undefined = undefined;